bolognapietro/Project_SignalImageAndVideo-BrainAnalysis/README.md

    ```

 > [!IMPORTANT]
 > Be sure to have "unzip" installed.
-Alternatively, you can install it using `sudo apt install unzip -y`
+You can install it using `sudo apt install unzip -y`
+> Alternatively, you can use other tools.

 4. Unzip [web.zip](web/web.zip).